Music (MUS) Courses

 fulfilling distribution requirements.
 This course

 does not count toward the major.
-Please refer to
+Topics vary with

 Prerequisites: none